pclubiitk/pclub.in/_posts/2016-05-05-posttemplate.md

 - Check that you have included credits, if any part belongs to someone else.

 - Done already?
-Mail or message the markdown file to any of the coordinators, or at pclubiitk@gmail.com
+Mail or message the markdown file to any of the coordinators, or at pclubiitk@gmail.com.
+If you're familiar with Git, you can also send us a Pull Request on our Github repository listed in the below point.

 - [Contact Us](/contact.html) if there are any issues.